 Rohtang Pass, the gateway to the Spiti valley, is located around 50 km from Manali and connects Manali with Spiti valley and Leh.
 Therefore it lies in the most famous tour routes, Spiti valley circuit and Leh-Ladakh circuit.
 The pass remains closed during the winter months and opens between May and October.

 Prior permits are needed to travel through Rohtang pass and are issued online on a first-come basis.
 Permits are available of all days, except Tuesday, when the pass remains closed for maintenance and clearing.
 Even during the summer months, make sure to check the weather before traveling to Rohtang pass.
-Private taxis and Bikes are available from Manali, but make sure to hire a skilful driver, who knows the route and the weather of Rohtang as the pass is famous for its unpredictability.
+Private taxis and Bikes are available from Manali, but make sure to hire a skillful driver, who knows the route and the weather of Rohtang as the pass is famous for its unpredictability.

 Beas Kund is a high altitude lake situated in the lap of Pir Panjal ranges.
 It is famous for its trekking and camping sites and is one of the less crowded places near Manali.
 Beas River originates here that runs through Manali town.
 May to October is the best time for treks that trails through panoramic pine forests and lush green meadows.